 Anyone can help Haiku.
 If you love what Haiku is all about, you can get involved.
 It’s up to you what you want to do and how much time you contribute.
 If you are interested, sign up for the general Haiku mailing list.
-People wanting to specifically write code for Haiku can go here for more information.
+If you’re specifically interested in writing code for Haiku, you can get started here, regardless of whether you have any experience or not.
 Read more below for specifics.